-There has been an increasing emphasis on innovation for driving economic growth.
+There has been an increasing emphasis on Innovation for driving economic growth.
 In the discussion of innovation, there have been two competing phrases.
 They are ‘disruptive innovation’ and ‘creative destruction’.
 And there is a third term.
 That is a disruptive technology.
 They also create debates raising key questions.
-Is it essential that disruptive technologies drive creative destruction?
+Is it essential that Disruptive technologies drive creative destruction?
 Does creative destruction happen in the absence of disruptive technology?
 What is a disruptive technology, and what is its growth behavior?
 And how does it transform innovation and industries?
 Why does this process destroy jobs, firms, and industries?
-Instead of painful, messy transformation, why cannot it drive seamless transition?
+Instead of a painful, messy transformation, why cannot it drive a seamless transition?
 All these questions are worth investigating.
 Moreover, contrary to common perception, disruptive technologies do not emerge in a strong form.
-It’s not matured technology either.
-Suc reality often causes confusion though.
+It’s not matured technology, either.
+Suc reality often causes confusion, though.

 The paradoxical theory of creative destruction:

 In pursuit of explaining the free market’s messy way of delivering progress, Joseph Schumpeter used the term “creative destruction”.
 Austrian economist’s this phrase sounds paradoxical.
 Destruction out of creativity to drive growth sounds absurd and opposing.
 Why is it an innate characteristic of the free market?
 More interesting, this theory has become the centerpiece for modern thinking on how economies evolve.